Frogvall/dnd5e-misc/Bane of Azeroth/Bane of Azeroth.md

 # Heroic Class Abilities
 {title="Player Options"}

 Traditionally, games being set on Azeroth is used to having classes.
 Classes isn't a concept in Dragonbane.
 In order to represent the traditional classes of Azeroth, this module comes with a set of heroic abilities.
 In addition to choosing a profession when creating your player character, also pick one heroic class ability from this chapter that you start out the game with.
 You must fulfill the prerequisites for the heroic power you choose.
 You are now part of the class you choose a heroic power from.
 When you gain heroic abilities during your game sessions, you can also pick heroic abilities from your class.
 You can only ever be part of one class, unless your GM says otherwise.
+In world of warcraft there are limits to what kin gets to pick what classes.
+In Bane of Azeroth there are no such limitations per default, but your GM might impose such if they so desire.
+For example, they might want to limit the Demon Hunter class to those of the Elf kin.

 ## Death Knight